 Piazza di Spagna is most famous for the Spanish Steps but it is also home to a wonderful fountain, ‘la Barcaccia’.

-Less monumental and much smaller than Trevi, la Barcaccia has anyway an impressive pedigree: it was built by order of Pope Urbano VIII Barberini, by no less than architect and sculptor Gian Lorenzo Bernini, who completed it between 1626 and 1629.
+Less monumental and much smaller than Trevi, la Barcaccia has an impressive pedigree anyway: it was built by order of Pope Urbano VIII Barberini, by no less than architect and sculptor Gian Lorenzo Bernini, who completed it between 1626 and 1629.

-Worth noticing are the bees, symbol of the Barberini family the Pope belonged to.
+Worth noticing are the bees, a symbol of the Barberini family the Pope belonged to.

 Address: Piazza di Spagna, Rome